 But 55 days of vegan meals can get repetitive pretty quickly.
-This is why I have been reading vegan and vegetarian cookbooks to help end the repetitiveness of vegan cooking during the 55 days of Lent!
+Therefore, I have been reading vegan and vegetarian cookbooks to help end the repetitiveness of vegan cooking during the 55 days of Lent!

 Holy Week is my exception

 Despite my ambitions, best intentions, and unspoken promises, year after year, the same dinner gets served twice (or even more often) during Lent, which leads to boredom, whining, and a longing for the vegan regimen to end.

 P.S.
 I have the utmost respect and admiration for full-time vegans.
 Actually, I am in awe of their commitment and creativity.
 But seeing as I am a cheese and more cheese kind of gal, veganism will probably not become my lifestyle (vegan cheese is NOT the same thing- let me nip that argument in the bud).